PepeFernandezCC/ceramicsdi/modules/trustedshopseasyintegration/Readme.md

 ```

 ### Description line by line:
 - *skuType* :
   Used to define the field from the database in order to identify a product.
-The default value is **‘sku’** (taken from the Prestashop database’s field reference).
+The default value is **‘sku’** (taken from the Prestashop database’s field "reference").
-Alternative value often used is: **‘id’** (Database field reference for ID)
+Alternative value often used is: **‘id’** (Database field product ID)

 - *gtinType* :
-Used to define a database field in order to obtain the GTIN of a product.
-The default field used in Prestashop is: **‘ean13’**
+  Used to define the field from the database in order to identify a product.
+The default and not modifiable field used in Prestashop is : **‘ean13’** (taken from the Prestashop database’s field "ean13").

 - *order_status_reviews* :
 This object determines the behavior of the review invite e-mail sending, if the option *'Use order status ”Shipped” to send Review Invites'* is selected in the plugin configuration.